healthyplatforms/cakephp-restkit/README.md

 ## Usage

-Never worry about reformatting arrays for _serialize().
+Never worry about reformatting arrays for _serialize() again.
 RestKit will automagically handle all array reformatting for you.

     function index() {